Chest Cold: Introduction

 Chest Cold: Misdiagnosis

 A diagnosis of a chest cold may be delayed or missed because some symptoms, such as cough, shortness of breath, fever, fatigue, and wheezing can attributed to other conditions and diseases.
 These include upper respiratory infection, influenza, and pneumonia.
-It is important to seek prompt medical care if you experience any symptoms of chest cold and not assume they ...more misdiagnosis »
+It is important to seek prompt medical care if you experience any symptoms of chest ...more misdiagnosis »

 Symptoms of Chest Cold